 - 1. Students' official academic records include all the courses done and the grades will be kept permanently.
 All other information or documents will be kept in Academic Office for five years.
-The transcript may not be released without a signed request form from the student to Academic Office. - 2.
+The transcript may not be released without an online request from the student to Academic Office. - 2.
 Students have the right to request their own transcripts be issued to designated individuals or institutions.